CIA Tibetan program: 1955–1957

-In 1955, a group of local Tibetan leaders secretly plotted an armed uprising, and rebellion broke out in 1956, with the rebels besieging several Chinese government agencies, killing hundreds of Chinese government staff, and killing many Han Chinese people.
-In May 1957, a rebel organization and rebel fighting force were established and began exterminating communist officials, discombobulating communication lines, and bombarding institutions and Chinese army troops deployed in the region.
+In May 1957, a rebel organization and rebel fighting force were established and began a targeted campaign to exterminate communist officials, discombobulate communication lines, and bombard Chinese institutions and troops who were deployed in the region.
 This coincides (chronologically) with the creation of the Preparatory Committee for the Tibet Autonomous Region, an organization created to help the Chinese undermine the religious and political systems of Tibet.
-The Chinese bombed an ancient monastery in February 1956, killing thousands of monks and ordinary citizens.
-The Tibetans knew that they could not fight off the Chinese on their own so they called in help from an outside source.
-It was in the shared interest of both Tibet and the United States to limit the power of the Chinese within Tibet's borders.
-Americans thought that this would be a great opportunity to prevent the spread of Communism throughout Southeast Asia.
+The Tibetans knew that they could not fight off the Chinese on their own so they called in help from an outside source through The connections with the United States that Gyalo Thondup, the Dalai Lama's brother, had made in the early 1950s.
+They found that it was in the shared interest of both Tibet and the United States to limit the power of the Chinese within Tibet's borders.
+The Americans thought that this would be a great opportunity to prevent the spread of Communism throughout Southeast Asia, but was mostly only interested in being a thorn in the side of the Chinese Communist Party.
 Starting in 1956, the CIA initiated a large scale clandestine operation against the communist Chinese.
 During December 1956, the Dalai Lama had left Tibet to attend a Buddhist celebration in India.